 Harry Potter and the Cursed Child is a two-part play written by Jack Thorne and based on J.K.
 Rowling’s original story.
 It follows Harry, Ron and Hermione 19 years after they saved the wizarding world, and they’re joined by a new generation of wizards and witches to stop mysterious evil forces for another time.

+Les Misérables is a musical that needs no introduction.
 What makes West End’s longest-running musical so magical is how immersive it is; with the backdrops of paintings by Victor Hugo, Les Misérables’ author, and the powerful performances from every single member of the cast, you feel like you’re at the heart of the action.

 TINA: The Tina Turner Musical

 Aldwych Theatre welcomes you to TINA.
-The musical includes all of Tina Turner's much-loved songs, and follows her journey to stardom, from her humble beginnings in Tennessee to the Queen of Rock 'n' Roll — with her live performances selling more tickets than any other solo artist across the globe.
+The musical includes all of the late great Tina Turner's much-loved songs, and follows her journey to stardom, from her humble beginnings in Tennessee to the Queen of Rock 'n' Roll — with her live performances selling more tickets than any other solo artist across the globe.
 It showcases all the ups and downs along Tina's way, and you'll leave the theatre feeling very motivated.

 Phantom of the Opera

 It's one of the most popular theatre shows and one of the West End's most enduring love stories.
 Andrew Lloyd Webber's Phantom of the Opera has been performing for over 30 years now, and shows no sign of slowing down.

 If you aren't already familiar with the compelling plot, the show tells the story of the Phantom, who seeks to control the Paris Opera House.
 He finds a new student, a chorus girl called Christine, and trains her to sing the music of the night.

 Stranger Things: The First Shadow